vivid-planet/comet-docs/docs/Overview/packages-tools.md

 sidebar_position: 2
 ---

-### Comet Package Overview
+### COMET DXP Package Overview

-A Comet DXP application, at a minimum, consists of the following packages:
+A COMET DXP application, at a minimum, consists of the following packages:
 * **Admin:** The user interface for managing the data and content of your application
 * **API:** Stores the data of your application and provides APIs for Admin, Site, and potentially others
 * **Site:** The frontend that renders the content of your application as a website